-Restricted assets pledged as collateral above consist of debt sinking funds on deposit with Citizens' Indenture Trustee for the purpose of funding principal and interest obligations associated with outstanding bonds payable.
+Restricted assets pledged as collateral consist of debt sinking funds on deposit with Citizens' Indenture Trustee for the purpose of funding principal and interest obligations associated with outstanding bonds payable.
+There were no restricted assets pledged as collateral at December 31, 2024 and 2023.

-6. Liability for Loss Reserves and Loss Adjustment Expense Reserves
+Note 6.
+Liability for Loss Reserves and Loss Adjustment Expense Reserves